nathanzencey/eods/README.md

 The next step is to analyze the data for trends.
 If we take each word in the title of each data set and assign it the value of either the number of views for that set, the normalized number of views, or the normalized number of views multiplied by the population, we can then sum all of these figures to get an aggregate "words that are in titles of data sets that are most viewed" value.
 The three respective calculation options will give results weighted for different purposes: the first will be weighted toward those portals that are most viewed, the second will weight all cities/portals equally, and the third will be weighted toward cities with larger populations.

 We can also apply that technique to the words in the list of topics for each data set.
+See "Early results" below for results from doing this analysis on topics using normalized page views.

 Moving beyond this, another consideration is that some data sets (like budget data) have a new set uploaded each year.
 For these, we can replace all the years numbers with text like "<YEAR>" and then sum the number of views for these data sets across years.
 This will give a better sense of how many views these types of data sets get, as the views won't be split up among a number of separate uploads.